Flipping or Turning? This Massive Database of Video Clips Will Help AIs Understand the Difference

 Moments in Time, however, wasn’t created to provide a bank of GIFs, but to lay the foundation for AI systems to recognize and understand actions and events in videos.
 To date, massive labeled image datasets such as ImageNet for object recognition and Places for scene recognition have played a major role in the development of more accurate models for image classification and understanding.

-“The situation for video understanding, and in particular action recognition in videos, is different,” says Dan Gutfreund, principal investigator at the IBM-MIT Laboratory for Brain-inspired Multimedia Machine Comprehension (BM3C), and a lead researcher involved in the creation of Moments in Time.
+“The situation for video understanding, and in particular action recognition in videos, is different,” says Dan Gutfreund, principal investigator at the MIT-IBM Watson AI Lab and a lead researcher involved in the creation of Moments in Time.
 “While video datasets with labeled actions existed before Moments in Time, they were orders of magnitude smaller than the image datasets.
 As well, they were human-centric and sometimes domain-specific, like sports.”

 Gutfreund and his colleagues therefore sought to develop a classification system that could encompass the most common actions, regardless of whether it was completed by humans, animals, or objects, as well as across different contexts.
 They started with a list of 4,500 of the most commonly used verbs from VerbNet, a compilation developed and used by linguists.